jeremilev/jeremilev/README.md

 ### Hi there 👋

+🌱 I’m currently learning web development
+🔭 I’m currently working on my first website using Github 👯 I’m looking to collaborate on beginner A.I or Web Dev projects!
 <!--
 **jeremilev/jeremilev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.